cubicibo/brule/README.md

 Collection of C extension modules for SUPer with pure-python fallbacks
 - Brule: Bitmap RUn LEngth coder and decoder.
 - LayoutEngine: An optimal two-rects layout finder for a sequence of images.
-- HexTree: RGBA image quantizer.
+- HexTree: RGBA image quantizer (turbo, good quality) - based on hexagonal tree folding
+- QtzrUTC: RGBA image quantizer (fast, excellent quality) - based on unidimensional threshold clustering

 ## Brule brief
 Brule implements 2 or 3 times the same function, and select the fastest implementation available at runtime.
 - C (fastest)
-- numba (fast - implemented only for the RLE codec)
+- numba (only for the RLE codec)
 - pure Python (slow)

 For the encoder, the C implementation is up to 20 times faster than numba.
 The pure Python implementation does not compete and is only there for convenience.